sudodevdante/enchat/README.md

 ## How it works

-Enchat pushes and listens for messages via `https://ntfy.sh/<room>`.
+Enchat pushes and listens for messages via `https://ntfy.sh/<room>` (or your custom ntfy server).
 Messages are encrypted client-side with symmetric encryption (Fernet).
 Only participants with the same room name and passphrase can decrypt and read the messages.

+### Self-hosted ntfy

+You can use your own ntfy server instead of the public `ntfy.sh`.
+This gives you:
+- Full control over your messaging infrastructure
+- Better privacy (no third-party involvement)
+- Customizable features and limits
+- Reduced dependency on external services

+To set up your own ntfy server, visit [ntfy.sh documentation](https://docs.ntfy.sh/install/) for installation instructions.
+Then use the `--server` option or specify your server URL during initial setup.

 ## Security & privacy